-In May 2023, 3M entered into agreements to sell the assets associated with its dental local anesthetic business (part of the Health Care business) to Pierrel S.p.A. for \$70 million in cash, subject to closing and other adjustments.
-The dental local anesthetic business has annual sales of approximately \$30 million.
-This transaction is expected to close in the third quarter of 2023.
+In August 2023, 3M completed the sale of assets associated with its dental local anesthetic business (part of the Health Care business) to Pierrel S.p.A. for approximately \$60 million in cash.
+The dental local anesthetic business had annual sales of approximately \$30 million.
+The gain on this transaction, net of a loss associated with a previous contingent indemnification obligation from a 2020 divestiture, resulted in a 2023 net pre-tax gain of \$36 million.

 In July 2022, 3M announced its intention to spin off the Health Care business as a separate public company.
 3M expects to initially retain an ownership position of 19.9% in the business, which 3M intends to monetize over time.
 The spin-off transaction is intended to be tax-free for U.S. federal income tax purposes and is subject to customary conditions, including the filing and effectiveness of a Form 10 registration statement, receipt of a private letter ruling from the Internal Revenue Service and a tax opinion from external counsel, satisfactory completion of financing, and final approval by the Company's Board of Directors, among other items.
-3M continues to work towards closing the transaction by year-end 2023 or early 2024, subject to required conditions, as well as additional factors such as conditions in the equity and debt markets, other external conditions, and developments involving 3M or any of its businesses, which could delay the completion of the transaction relative to the anticipated timeline.
+3M expects to close the transaction in the first half of 2024, subject to required conditions, as well as additional factors such as conditions in the equity and debt markets, other external conditions, and developments involving 3M or any of its businesses, which could delay the completion of the transaction relative to the anticipated timeline.
 Because the intended transaction is a spin-off, the Health Care business is not classified as held for sale.